RobArthan/pp/git-aide-memoire.md

 (In case of conflicts, resolve them by changing the conflicted files to be as you want them to be, add them and then commit):
     `git merge fix-3.1w6`

+* To merge changes into current branch without committing the changes so they can be inspected (see next):
+    `git merge --no-commit --no-ff fix-3.1w6`

+* ... and then to inspect the changes:
+    `git diff --cached`

 * To squash a sequence of commits starting at commit XYZ into one:

     `git reset -soft XYZ`